opencloud-community/ot-controller/docs/developer/signaling/meeting_notes.md

 ### GeneratePdf

-Allows a moderator to generate a PDF from the current contents of the protocol.
+Allows a moderator to generate a PDF from the current contents of the meeting notes.

 Access to the PDF is given to all participants in the room via the `PdfAsset` event.